Grist-Data-Desk/land-grab-2-interactives/packages/scripts/README.md

 This command will ensure all scripts are executed in the correct order and write output to the `data/processed` directory.
 You _can_ run each script below individually, but there are some dependencies between them, namely:

 - `generate-vector-tiles.ts` relies on the datasets listed in source being available in `data/processed`.
 You should only run this script manually after all other scripts have been run.
 - `generate-university-parcel-links.ts` and `generate-tribe-parcel-links.ts` rely on the output of `arrayify-rights-type.ts`.
-You should only these scripts manually after running `arrayify-rights-type.ts` manually.
+You should only run these scripts manually after running `arrayify-rights-type.ts` manually.

 **When in doubt, just run `npm run build`!**